lammps/lammps/doc/src/Developer_write_pair.rst

 """"""""""""""""""""""""""""""""""""""""""""

 Certain features in LAMMPS only require computing interactions between individual pairs of atoms and the (optional) ``single()`` function is needed to support those features (e.g. for tabulation of force and energy with :doc:`pair_write <pair_write>`).
-This is a repetition of the force kernel in the ``compute()`` function, but only for a single pair of atoms, where the (squared) distance is provided as parameter (so it may not even be an existing distance between two specific atoms).
+This is a repetition of the force kernel in the ``compute()`` function, but only for a single pair of atoms, where the (squared) distance is provided as a parameter (so it may not even be an existing distance between two specific atoms).
 The energy is returned as the return value of the function and the force as the `fforce` reference.
-Note, that this is the same as *fpair* in the ``compute()`` function, the magnitude of the force along the vector between the two atoms *divided* by the distance.
+Note, that this is, similar to how *fpair* is used in the ``compute()`` function, the magnitude of the force along the vector between the two atoms *divided* by the distance.

 The ``single()`` function is optional.
 The member variable `single_enable` should be set to 0 in the constructor, if it is not